 Adopt the balanced plate

-The balanced plate includes foods from the different food groups (vegetables andfruits, protein foods and whole grain foods) at every meal and favors water as a daily drink.
+The balanced plate includes foods from different food groups (vegetables and fruits, protein foods, and whole grain foods) at each meal and favors water as the daily beverage.

 -